 Built in 1446 by Cormac Laidir McCarthy as a defensive fortress, what is known as the Castle today, is in fact the keep of a much larger fortress.
 It is home of the Blarney Stone.

 “The Blarney stone, the legendary Stone of Eloquence, found at the top of our Tower.
 Kiss it and you’ll never again be lost for words.”

 The Rock Close, part of the Castle grounds is also open to the public and is well worth visiting.
-This is a curiously interesting place of old trees.
-By legend, the gardens are of Druid origin and were a centre of worship in pre-Christian times.
+It is believed the gardens are of Druid origin and were a centre of worship in pre-Christian times.
 Within the Rock Close area there survives a Dolmen or ancient burial place.
-Picnic areas have been provided in the Rock Close on the banks of the River Martin.

 Bantry House was built around 1740.
 It was bought by the White family in 1765, and was enlarged by Richard White who was the 2nd Earl of Bantry.
-The house has a collection of tapestries, furniture and art treasures which were mainly collected by the Earl.
+The house has a collection of tapestries, furniture and art treasures.

-The beautiful gardens have been restored and are home to sub-tropical plants and shrubs.
-The gardens are open to the public, as is the French Armada Exhibition housed in the grounds.
+The beautiful gardens have been restored and are home to sub-tropical plants and shrubs open to the public daily.

 A monastery was founded in Ardfert by St. Brendan ‘The Navigator’ in the 6th century.
 There are three medieval churches, two ogham stones and a number of early Christian and medieval grave slabs on the site today.